Payment and installment plans continue to gain popularity, and for good reason.

 ✅ Duration of installments

-The payment plan feature can be used in conjunction with features such as an initial setup fee or deposit, and an adjustable free trial period — making it much more flexible and customizable than a buy now, pay later plan from a 3rd party provider.
+The payment plan feature can be used in conjunction with features such as an initial setup fee or deposit and an adjustable free trial period, making it much more flexible and customizable than a buy now, pay later plan from a third-party provider.

-Gigantic’s Product Leadership course costs a total of $1,499 is set up as follows:
+Gigantic’s Product Leadership course costs a total of $1,499 and is set up as follows:

 - Initial $99 refundable deposit (Setup fee)